 - Creativity means that we are in a constant phase of learning.
-This means that empires of the future are empires of the mind. - Society should be educated on culture in relation to immediate v/s fulfilling pleasure, and ethical v/s cultural aesthetic. - The psychology of culture must be taught in school. - Disparity within and amongst society must be culturally addressed. - Inequality leads to artistic poverty. - Human is standing at a cross road- presently; many interaction are being equaled to quality.
-This concept is wrong. - Interaction is being confused with quality. - There should be massive effort to strengthen media and information literacy. - diet, aiming towards the promotion of culture. - There should be inter- sectoral and therefore an ongoing connection with stakeholders. - The existence of a critical space is important for cultural development.
+This means that empires of the future are empires of the mind. - Society should be educated on culture in relation to immediate v/s fulfilling pleasure, and ethical v/s cultural aesthetic. - The psychology of culture must be taught in school. - Disparity within and amongst society must be culturally addressed. - Sustainable Development Goals are not achievable without the identification of the root causes. - Inequality leads to artistic poverty. - Human is standing at a cross road- presently; many interaction are being equaled to quality.
+This concept is wrong. - Interaction is being confused with quality. - There should be massive effort to strengthen media and information literacy. - We are in the digital enlightenment era- however there should be a health and balanced media diet, aiming towards the promotion of culture. - There should be inter- sectoral and therefore an ongoing connection with stakeholders. - The existence of a critical space is important for cultural development.

+Parallel Sessions

-Parallel Sessions Transnational Perspectives on Sustainability and the Future of International Collaboration
+Transnational Perspectives on Sustainability and the Future of International Collaboration